FChrisF/LLCL/README.txt

   includes packages using the LCL/VCL.

 .
 Some other standard (i.e. FPC/Lazarus or Delphi) units may or may not be used with the LLCL.
-Particularly:
+More particularly:
   - can be used: SysUtils (with an extra size penalization), Variants (only with the standard SysUtils unit), Types (not included into the LLCL files),
-  - cannot be used: Classes (at least not without some modifications).
+  - cannot be used: Classes (at least not without some modifications - see the "GetWebPage" sample).
   To use one standard unit instead of its corresponding LLCL unit in your projects, rename or delete it into the LLCL directory.
 See also the next paragraph in this case.

 .
 It's possible to switch back and forth between the LLCL and the LCL/VCL for a given project.
-En each case, a full build ("Build" Shift+F9) is preferable.
-However, when switching from the LLCL to the VCL/LCL, it's not sufficient for FPC/Lazarus if the source files of the LLCL have been used (because the binary files of the LLCL are still present).
+In each case, a full build ("Build" Shift+F9) is preferable.
+However, when switching from the LLCL to the VCL/LCL, it's not sufficient for FPC/Lazarus if the source files of the LLCL have been used: because the binary files of the LLCL are then still present.
   Here are the steps to use in both cases:
   * From the LCL/VCL to the LLCL:
     1/ add the path for the LLCL files into the project